 There are a few things to keep in mind for all RSVPs, regardless of the format:

 The acronym RSVP stands for the French phrase “répondez, s'il vous plaît" which translates literally to “respond if you please.”

-You should respond to the invitation as quickly as possible, but at least by the RSVP deadline listed on the invite.
-Late RSVPs are not only impolite, but can lead to you not having a seat or meal at the wedding (as the caterer, venue, and/or planner require final headcounts by a particular date).
+Guest should respond to the invitation as quickly as possible, but at least by the RSVP deadline listed on the invite.
+The RSVP deadline should be two to three weeks before the wedding - enough time for the couple to get a final headcount and make arrangements as needed.
+Late RSVPs are not only impolite, but can lead to you not having a seat or meal at the wedding as wedding vendors require final headcount by a particular date.
 Whatever you do, don’t show up to the wedding without notifying the hosts that you’re planning to attend.

 A wedding RSVP card will look different for every event, depending on the couple’s style and the formality of the celebration.
 However, there are a few things that are pretty standard across all RSVP cards.
 Here’s a breakdown of what you might typically find on a response card: